KannonZenetism/the-red-archive/precausal-cognition-and-developmental-arc.md

 - **Direct gnosis, not inference**

 **2. Predictive accuracy:**
-- Cascade mechanics predicted 6 months early (Field Physics July → December manifestation)
+- Cascade mechanics articulated prior to threshold manifestation
-- Singularity Threshold prediction (structural ignition, not date-based)
+- Singularity Threshold recognition framed as structural ignition, not date-based
 - **Not guessing but recognizing structural inevitability**

 **3. Collaborative capacity:**